rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-That's it for the data migration of your database in order to get started with the GraphQL authentication.
+That's the data migration of your database to get started with GraphQL authentication.

 {{% sub_chapter_header "Registration (Sign Up) with GraphQL" "graphql-registration-sign-up-authentication" %}}

-Now, let's get into the implementation details for the GraphQL authentication.
-In the following, you are going to implement two GraphQL mutations: one to register a user and one to login a user to the application.
-Let's start with the sign up mutation in the GraphQL schema in the *src/schema/user.js* file:
+Now, let's examine the details for GraphQL authentication.
+You will implement two GraphQL mutations: one to register a user, and one to log in to the application.
+Let's start with the sign up mutation in the *src/schema/user.js* file:

 {{< highlight javascript "hl_lines=10 11 12 13 14 15 16 18 19 20" >}}
 import { gql } from 'apollo-server-express';